alan-lam/MOBAFire-Web-Scraper/README.md

 ### Multiprocessing Shared Variable

-After putting each task on a process, I had to get the return value from each function.
+After putting each task on a process, I had to get the result of the scrape from each function.
 But each new process has its own instance of Python, so using a global list didn't work.
 Using `multiprocessing`'s Manager solved the problem of sharing data between different processes.

+### Multiprocessing in Windows vs. Linux
+Linux has a `fork()` method, so when a new process is created, the next line it executes is the line after it was created.
+On the other hand, Windows doesn't have a `fork()` method, so when a new process is created, it starts over from the beginning of the file.
+Protecting the code that creates new processes inside `if __name__ == '__main__':` prevents an infinite loop of process spawning.

 ## Resources
 http://automatetheboringstuff.com/2e/chapter12/